AllTrails vs Komoot — Which Hiking App Is Best For You?

 AllTrails

-The free version of AllTrails doesn’t let you download maps for offline use.
+While the free version is great for browsing and casual planning, it doesn’t allow for offline map downloads — a major drawback if you’re heading somewhere remote.
 I personally feel that a hiking navigation app without this feature is pretty much useless, as a lot of the hiking I do takes me off-grid.
-However, the Pro plan is only £29.99 per year which I think is a bargain.
+That said, the AllTrails+ Plan is just £35.99 per year, and includes offline maps, live location sharing, 3D trail previews, weather overlays, and wrong-turn alerts, which I think is excellent value for money.

 AllTrails hiking app